 The applicant's legal name is Bear Valley Electric Service, Inc. It is a corporation duly organized and existing under and by virtue of the laws of the State of California, with its principal place of business located at 42020 Garstin Drive, Big Bear Lake, California, 92315.
-In D.19-12-039, the Commission authorized Golden State Water Company to implement a corporate reorganization to transfer the electric utility assets and operations of Golden State Water Company's Division of Bear Valley Electric Service to a newly created corporation of Bear Valley Electric Service, Inc. On July 1, 2020, Bear Valley Electric Service, Inc. received the electric assets from Golden State Water Company's Division of Bear Company's Division of Bear Company's Division of Bear Valley Electric Service, Inc. commenced its operations.
+In D.19-12-039, the Commission authorized Golden State Water Company to implement a corporate reorganization to transfer the electric utility assets and operations of Golden State Water Company's Division of Bear Valley Electric Service to a newly created corporation of Bear Valley Electric Service, Inc. received the electric assets from Golden State Water Company's Division of Bear Valley Electric Service, and Bear Valley Electric Service, Inc. commenced its operations.
 The Commission stated in Decision D.19-12-039 that the Certificate of Public Convenience and Necessity held by the Division of Bear Valley Electric Service was transferred to Bear Valley Electric Service, Inc. as part of the Commission's approval of Application 18-12-019 requesting authorization to implement the subject corporate reorganization.